google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ez use_input_devices  {"true", 1, "false", 0}  // Whether to test various input devices.
 Note use of "-ez" --ez use_output_devices {"true", 1, "false", 0}  // Whether to test various output devices.
 Note use of "-ez" --ei single_test_index  {testId}  // Index for testing one specific test

+There are some optional parameters for just the "output" test:

+    --es signal_type        {sine, sawtooth, freq_sweep, pitch_sweep, white_noise} // type of sound to play, default is sine

 For example, a complete command for a "latency" test might be: